 Ali Vakil Ph.D., P.Eng.

-Ali obtained an MSc in Applied Mathematics at the University of British Columbia, where his work focused on the mathematical modelling and stability analysis of a multi-phase system—the interaction of an erodible bed with a turbulent underlying flow.
+Ali obtained an MSc in Applied Mathematics at the University of British Columbia, where his work focused on the mathematical modelling and stability analysis of a fluid-solid system.

 He obtained his PhD from the Mechanical Engineering Department at UBC, working on three dimensional modelling of multiphase flows relevant to the pulp and paper industry and was involved in development of computer codes to simulate the motion of flexible objects in flow fields (one-way Fluid Structure Interaction).

 Prior to that, he obtained an MSc from the Mechanical Engineering Department at Sharif University of Technology, Iran, where he conducted research on the transient phenomenon in hydropower plants transmission lines using the method of characteristics approach.

 Dr. Vakil is also an adjunct professor in the Department of Mechanical Engineering at UBC, Vancouver campus, where he co-supervises graduate students and teaches senior-level undergraduate courses